Marketing Strategy: What It Is and How to Create One

 People often use the terms “marketing strategy” and “marketing plan” interchangeably, but, in reality, they are two different processes.

-marketing plan describes the concrete actions and marketing tactics undertaken to complete a marketing campaign.
+A marketing plan describes the concrete actions and marketing tactics undertaken to complete a marketing campaign.
 A marketing strategy, on the other hand, outlines the big picture of a marketing effort, such as the business’s target audience and its products’ value proposition for customers.

 As a result, it is common to refer to an existing marketing strategy when developing a marketing plan.
 While the strategy describes what the marketing objectives are, the plan describes how those objectives are going to be achieved.
 Without a well-thought-out marketing strategy, marketing plans are in danger of missing the mark.